Killough: Education

-St. Joseph's Primary School is located on Main Street.
+Killough Playgroup and St. Joseph's Primary School are located on Killough's main street.

-Killough Playgroup is located on Main Street.

 Cultural references

 Killough was used as one of 133 filming locations for the 2008 Kari Skogland film Fifty Dead Men Walking.

-Killough was used as the main Irish filming location for The Shore, an Academy Award winning short film about a man who emigrated to America to escape the Troubles bringing his daughter back to Northern Ireland to meet his childhood friends.
+It was also used as the main Irish filming location for The Shore, an Academy Award winning short film about a man who emigrated to America to escape The Troubles bringing his daughter back to Northern Ireland to meet his childhood friends.
 The 30-minute film was shot entirely on location in Killough.

-Scenes from Terry George's 2011 film Whole Lotta Sole starring Brendan Fraser and Martin McCann were shot on location in the village, using Killough's harbour and beaches for many of the exterior shots.
+Scenes from Terry George's 2011 film Whole Lotta Sole, starring Brendan Fraser and Martin McCann, were shot on location in the village, using Killough's harbour and beaches for many of the exterior shots.
+Pixie was also part shot in Killough.

 The village is the inspiration for the memoir Sweet Killough, Let Go Your Anchor by Irish politician Maurice Hayes, taken from the publication of the same name.